Soufiane-JD/Intelligent-Road-Sign-Detection/README.md

 - Real-time road sign detection using deep learning.
 - Deployed on Raspberry Pi for edge computing.
-- Firebase integration for managing data.
+- Optional Firebase integration for managing data.
 - Admin app for monitoring and control.
 - User-friendly interface developed with Flutter.